melissakw/optionChain/README.md

 **Simple UI:**

-I used a good mix of Bootstrap, Material UI icons, Styled Components, and CSS for the UI.
+I used a good mix of Bootstrap, Material UI icons, Styled Components, and CSS for the UI for this demo.
 Every project is different and I like to keep things simple when it comes to projects that don't have very custom requirements.
-Bootstrap is a good starting point for a simple input field, search button, and table like the ones shown in this demo.
-I usually start with Bootstrap as much as possible and refactor to Styled Components over time or as requirements change.

-This approach seems to save some time upfront and help the projects get going quickly.
-And it's rather painless to refactor as the ever-changing requirements present themselves.
+With that said, I'm always open to different approaches with Sass, Material Design, etc. Bootstrap is often a good starting point for a simple input field, search button, and table like the ones shown in this demo.
+Here I started with Bootstrap as much as possible and refactored to Styled Components over time or as needed.
+In some circumstances, this approach could save some time upfront and get the project going quickly.

 **Robust functionalities:**